MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-heap-heappolicy.md

 # heap:HeapPolicy

-Allows MSIX packaged apps to request a heap profile that has performance and behavior characteristics consistent with that of the legacy NT heap.
+Allows packaged apps to request a heap profile that has performance and behavior characteristics consistent with that of the legacy NT heap.

 &nbsp;&nbsp;&nbsp;&nbsp;[\<Applications\>](element-applications.md)